modesttree/Projeny/README.md

 Previously, the best way to share code between different unity projects was to put the code into a DLL and then output that DLL to all the Unity Projects that you want to use it in.
 This works ok but has a number of <a href="#dllgotchas">gotchas</a> that make this approach difficult to do correctly.

+Want to just test one part of your game without needing to fire up the entire project?
+Just create another unity project and reference only the parts of the game you want to test.

 To see this in action, do the following:
 * Execute `upm --project SphereMover --updateLinks` (or the shortened form `upm -p SphereMover -ul`)
 * Open unity then open the project at UnityProjects/SphereMover/SphereMover-Windows